 - Staircases work best placed along the outer wall of the home.

 - Never locate a staircase in the center of the home, especially spiral styles.
-This creates a tornado or drill effect for chi energy moving around as well as up and down non-stop.
+This creates a tornado effect for chi energy moving around as well as up and down nonstop.

-- Don't use open staircase tread designs.
+- Avoid open staircase tread designs.
 This design allows you to see between and through the treads as though the steps are floating on air.
-This style further destabilizes the feng shui aspect of a staircase.

 Feng Shui Goals for Home Design

 The goal of designing a house using feng shui rules and application is to maximize the benefit of auspicious chi energy.
-Room location and other components will ensure you reap the most benefits of your feng shui home.
+Your feng shui floor plan and room placement will ensure you reap the most benefits of your feng shui home.